 The cost of medicinal cannabis in Australia can vary greatly and depends on a number of considerations such as a patient's condition and the product being prescribed.

 A helpful guide to the average costs of medicinal cannabis products can be found in an independent report conducted by Freshleaf Analytics ‘Australian Medicinal Cannabis Market Patient, Product and Pricing Analysis – Q1 2020’.
 The report advised that the average patient taking prescribed medicinal cannabis is spending less than $10 per day.

-Please note, this cost does not take into consideration the HIF rebate which eligible patients can receive.
+Please note, this cost does not take into consideration the HIF benefit which eligible patients can receive.

-What rebate does HIF provide for medicinal cannabis products
+What benefit does HIF provide for medicinal cannabis products?

 How to claim for medicinal cannabis?